-1) The site has a single staircase that provides a means of escape and is 855mm.

-- 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - None of the corridors that form part of the means of escape are dead ends - 4) The means of escape are protected to prevent the spread of fire and smoke. - 5) The only communal doors within in the block are the final exit doors which are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 6) The front final exit door has a door entry system installed.
+- The site has a single staircase that provides a means of escape and is 850mm in width - 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The means of escape are protected to prevent the spread of fire and smoke. - 5) The only communal doors within the blocks are the final exit doors which are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.

+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 6) The final exit doors have door entry systems installed.
 These systems are designed to fail safe i.e. door unlocked in the event of a power failure.
-This prevents residents being locked in or out of the building. - 7) Automatic smoke ventilation is not employed.

-8) Communal windows are operable without the use of a key.
+This prevents residents being locked in or out of the building. - 7) Communal windows can only be opened without the use of a key - 8) Communal areas should be kept free of flammable items.
+The communal areas are checked on a regular basis by Caretaking / Cleaning teams 365 days per year and all items of rubbish are immediately removed.
+There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed - 9) Emergency lighting is provided to communal landings and stairs.
+Checks are done monthly by Sandwell MBC in house electrical team or approved contractor. - 10) Service cupboards are FD30s rated, secured with type 54 suited mortice locks.